 In August, we were fortunate to spend an entire month in my hometown on the south end of Whidbey Island, and I took the opportunity to knock a few more items off my local excursion list so that I would have more ideas to share with you.

-Charming Whidbey Island is located in Puget Sound north of Seattle Washington, and it is a perfect getaway for a day or a longer vacation.
-While certain “touristy” favorites on the island (like visiting Fort Casey) continue to be fun for us too, I wanted to share a few unique ideas from a local perspective.
+Delightful Whidbey Island, located in Puget Sound north of Seattle Washington, is fun to explore whether you have only one day or are visiting for a longer time.
+While certain “touristy” favorites on the island (like visiting Fort Casey) continue to be fun for us too, I wanted to share a few more unique ideas from a local perspective.

 8 Fun New Ideas To Try on Whidbey Island

 Visit the Blue Fox Drive-In Movie Theater (& Go-Karts and Arcade)